IntegrationsDatabasesGoogle Cloud SQL

 2. Open the Integration Library tab.

-4. Click Install, select a variant if available, and fill in the required fields.
+4. Click Install, select the variant matching your engine (postgres or mysql), and fill in the required fields.

 5. Click Install Integration to create the integration with a ready-to-use default blueprint.

-API Setup
+API Setup (PostgreSQL example)

-curl -X POST http://localhost:8084/v1/admin/integration-catalog/google_cloud_sql/install \
+curl -X POST http://localhost:8084/v1/admin/integration-catalog/google_cloud_sql_postgres/install \

 -H "Authorization: Bearer YOUR_TOKEN" \